 I found a small reproduction of the Venus of Willendorf in a Goodwill store one day.
 Since I mentioned my fascination for the figure, no surprise here, I jumped on it.
 “What do you think about the Venus of Willendorf ?”
 I asked. “ Do you like it or do you think it is grotesque?”.
 “Both”, said the person I was addressing myself to.
 “So why is it that I think it is beautiful?”
 I asked.
 Without a word, my interlocutor with a slight pouting face simply rolled his eyes.

-Although most may prefer a more classical form of art, I enjoy Venus of Willendorf for what she represents: a female archetype in prehistoric time.
-This work is a tribute to her.
-In my work as a writer and an artist, I like to think of the beginning of time, of the whys and hows and give credit to the nameless thinkers and artists who preceded us.
-Venus of prehistoric proportions is a female builder, a stone carver standing among her tall pieces.
-She shows strength, power and embodies the joy of life.
+Although most may prefer a more classical form of art, I enjoy Venus of Willendorf for what she represents: an archetypical female figure.
+The picture above shows a small installation made as a tribute to her.
+In my work as a writer and an artist, I like to think of the beginning of time, of the whys and hows, and give credit to thinkers and artists who preceded us.